-Volume Name Description Base Volume A volume from which you create a snapshot (legacy) volume or a snapshot volume.
-The term base volume is used only to show the relationship between a volume from which you are taking the snapshot image and a snapshot (legacy) volume or a snapshot image and a snapshot volume.
+Volume Name Description Snapshot Volume A logical snapshot image of another volume.
+A snapshot volume is the logical equivalent of a complete physical copy; however, it is not an actual, physical copy.
+Instead, the firmware tracks only the data blocks that are overwritten and copies those blocks to a snapshot repository volume.
+Snapshot Repository Volume A special volume in a storage array that is created as a resource for a snapshot volume.
+A snapshot repository volume contains snapshot data and copy-on-write data for a particular snapshot volume.
+Base Volume A volume from which you create a snapshot volume or a snapshot volume. term base volume is used only to show the relationship between a volume fi which you are taking the snapshot image and a snapshot volume or a snapsh image and a snapshot volume.
 Snapshot Volume A snapshot image that is read/write accessible by hosts.
 Snapshot Group Repository A physical volume created to store the data for all the snapshot images taken of a base volume.
 Consistency Group Volume Allows hosts to access a copy of the data contained in a consistency group snapshot image.
 This volume contains its own repository, which is used to save any subsequent modifications made by the host application to the member volume without affecting the referenced consistency group snapshot image.